slyedoc/android-activity/examples/agdk-mainloop/README.md

-This is a minimal test application that just runs a mainloop based on game_activity::poll_events() and traces the events received without doing any rendering.
+This is a minimal test application based on `GameActivity` that just runs a mainloop based on android_activity::poll_events() and traces the events received without doing any rendering.
 It also saves and restores some minimal application state.

 ```